Anousheh Ansari: Career

 After graduation, Raissyan began work at MCI, where she met her future husband, Hamid Ansari.
 They married in 1991.

 In 1993, she persuaded her husband and her brother-in-law, Amir Ansari, to co-found Telecom Technologies Inc., using their savings and corporate retirement accounts, as deregulation happened in the US telecommunications industry.
 The company was a supplier of softswitch technology that enabled telecom "service providers to enhance system performance, lower operating costs and furnish new revenue opportunities."
 The company, headquartered in Richardson, Texas, offered products that allowed the integration between existing telecom networks and application-centric, next-generation networks via software switch technology.
-Telecom Technologies was acquired by Sonus Networks, Inc. in 2001 in a stock-for-stock transaction for 10.8 million shares of Sonus stock.
+Telecom Technologies was acquired by Sonus Networks, Inc. in 2001 in a stock-for-stock transaction for 10.8 million shares of Sonus stock valued at approx. $440M at that time.
 Anousheh Ansari became "a vice president of Sonus and general manager of Sonus' new INtelligentIP division."

 In 2006, she co-founded Prodea Systems, becoming its chairwoman and CEO.
 Prodea is a technology and services management company.
 Prodea is a privately held company formed by the Ansari family with development centers in Richardson, Texas, and Silicon Valley.

 Space

 Ansari has expressed that she does not consider herself a "space tourist" and prefers the title of "spaceflight participant."

 Ansari is a member of the X PRIZE Foundation's Vision Circle, as well as its Board of Trustees.
 Along with her brother-in-law, Amir Ansari, she made a multimillion-dollar contribution to the X PRIZE foundation on May 5, 2004, the 43rd anniversary of Alan Shepard's sub-orbital spaceflight.
 The X PRIZE has officially renamed the Ansari X PRIZE to honor their donation.
-As demonstrated by her commitment to the X PRIZE and through presentations at Space Enthusiast conferences, Ansari is a spokesperson for the "privatization of space," a process enabling commercially viable companies to government-independently send equipment and people into space for exploration and other purposes.
+Ansari is a spokesperson for the "privatization of space," a process enabling commercially viable companies to government-independently send equipment and people into space for exploration and other purposes.

 The Ansari family also invested in a partnership with Space Adventures, Ltd. and the Federal Space Agency of the Russian Federation (FSA) to create a fleet of suborbital spaceflight vehicles (the Space Adventures Explorer) for global commercial use.